musabz360/Google_Calendar_and_Slack_MCP_W_LangGraph/README.md

-# Google Calendar & Slack MCP Agent (LangGraph)
+# Google Calendar MCP Agent (LangGraph)

 This project is a starter template for building a custom Reasoning and Action agent using [LangGraph](https://github.com/langchain-ai/langgraph).
-The agent integrates with Google Calendar and Slack via MCP (Model Context Protocol) for advanced scheduling and communication automation.
+The agent integrates with Google Calendar via MCP (Model Context Protocol) for advanced scheduling automation.

 ---